Skip to content

 The idea

-Now try it: pick the one prompt you paste into Claude most often this week (the one you re-explain).
-Run the built-in Skill Creator on that.
-Pass the eval.
-Install.
-Pair it with one Scheduled Task.
-By next week, that prompt fires itself.
+Now try it: pick the one prompt you paste into Claude most often this week, the one you re-explain.
+Run the built-in Skill Creator on that, pass the eval, and install.
+Pair it with one Scheduled Task, and by next week, that prompt fires itself.

 Build a Skill for the prompt you re-explain most; let a Scheduled Task fire it forever.